 One of the first default ideas most of us bring to the study of the brain that needs to be jettisoned right from the start is the tendency to think in term of things instead of processes.
 This is a more general problem appearing whenever systems analysis is rejected in favor of a simpler, yet incomplete, static analysis of events.
 When applied to the brain, the static approach would like to pigeonhole certain brain features in overly simplistic terms.
 We already looked at the triune brain model as one overly simple model not quite capable of carrying the explanatory burden that was once asked of it.
 The right-brain, left-brain model that made the rounds through pop psychology and self-help books not long ago is another.

-The Buddhist conception that there are not simple cause and effect relations in our interdependent reality but only causes and conditions in multiple, inseparable combinations serves us well in this area of study, as in so many others.
+For the most part there are not simple cause and effect relations in our interdependent reality but only causes and conditions in multiple, inseparable combinations.
+Being aware of this serves us well in this area of study, as in so many others.
 It is a corrective to over simplification.

 In the 1990’s when fMRI brain imaging was just getting started it was common to read about discoveries of specialized brain areas as if they embodied simple cause and effect relations.
 The same thing happened with the early advances in genetics when we used to read about a gene for this or a gene for that.
 The genetic communications turned out to be not at all as simple as that and the same thing was discovered in the brain sciences.